 By intentionally framing it as outreach, I’m able to control the conversation a little better and add some intrigue to the discussion.
 It’s really a powerful way to communicate when I can dispel these preconceived notions about SEO and show my methodology at the same time.

 Do you practice technical SEO?
-As an example, if you take on a website that has bad content, maybe some lingering SEO penalties, or any other number of unfortunate realities on the technical side of things, do you take this on, or is it outside of your approach?
+As an example, if you take on a website that has bad content generated by the client’s content writers for hire, maybe some lingering SEO penalties, or any other number of unfortunate realities on the technical side of things, do you take this on, or is it outside of your approach?

 KD: I approach it and offer guidance, but I don’t necessarily tackle it.
 I do offer products, like the “Website X-Ray,” where I go in and do a technical audit.
 It’s a checklist that covers about 300 issues across 10 different themes or subjects on the site – accessibility, content issues, etc. By the time I’m done, I send over a 30 to 50 page report that covers everything I found and my recommendations for fixing the issue.

-The big reason for this is that there’s so many content management systems and platforms that it’s much more effective to point the customer in the right direction and let their developer or site content manager handle it on their end.
+The big reason for this is that there’s so many content management systems and platforms that it’s much more effective to point the customer in the right direction and let their developer or site content manager who deals with the content writers for hire handle it on their end.

 This Website X-Ray, is it something you control manually, or is it an automated process?

 KD: It’s entirely manual.
-I literally go through and review everything about the client’s site.
+I literally go through and review everything about the client’s site that the content writers for hire have generated.
 I’m actually completing one for a startup right now.
 Day one consists of four to six hours of auditing the domain and then mapping out what needs to happen next.
 I guess you could call it a hands-on or “boutique” process.

 Do you have a standardized price for this service?